volcano-sh/volcano/docs/design/node-resource-reservation-design.md

 ```
 In the configuration, reservelabels is consisted by nodeSelector which represent a node list, resources represent a list of resource reservation configuration.The overall meaning is that from 3 to 4 o'clock every day, 32 cpu, 64Gi memory need to be reserved and should start reserve 2h ago, if 10 reserve tasks are scheduled during reserve time range, stop reserve. which can save more resources for non-reserved tasks after 10 reserved tasks are scheduled during reserve period.
 #### OpenSession
-* make cache of nodeForbidMap which is used to cache forbidden nodes to forbid non-reserved tasks to be scheduled on reserved nodes, the calculation algorithm is as follows: firstly, order the nodes desc by node idle.
-Node idle is consisted of node resource unused and the resource will be released in the future before reserve start time which is taken by the annotation of pod max running time. secondly, traverse the ordered nodes, accumulate the node allocatable resource, if the accumulated resource is less than the resource to be reserved, add the node to nodeForbidMap which means the system will have the trend to reserve big resource other than many small resources.
+* make cache of ReserveNodesMap which is used to cache forbidden nodes to forbid non-reserved tasks to be scheduled on reserved nodes, the calculation algorithm is as follows: firstly, order the nodes desc by node idle.
+Node idle is consisted of node resource unused and the resource will be released in the future before reserve start time which is taken by the annotation of pod max running time. secondly, traverse the ordered nodes, accumulate the node allocatable resource, if the accumulated resource is less than the resource to be reserved, add the node to ReserveNodesMap which means the system will have the trend to reserve big resource other than many small resources.
 * make cache of reservedTaskPendingResource which is used to cache the accumulated resource of pending tasks
 * make cache of reservedTaskAllocatedResource which is used to cache the accumulated resource of allocated tasks
 * make cache of resourceIdle which is used to accumulate the node futureidle resource.